kowtoes/docutest/README.md

 ## For Production Use

+### Read before using
+While using Spot Fleet, it is possible that you will be outbid and your instances will be terminated.
+Any builds running on terminated instances will not be completed.

+The plugin relies on fleet remote agents following the naming convention "ip-xxx-xxx-xxx-xxx.xxxxxxx.internal", i.e beginning with "ip-" and ending with ".internal".
+Other remote agents following the same naming conventions will conflict with the plugin, causing the conflicting agents to be removed from Bamboo.
+If you use other ec2 instances as remote agents, rename them before running the task.

 ### AWS account setup - before using the Fleet plugin for Bamboo you must set a few things up on your AWS account
 [Create/log in to your AWS account](aws.amazon.com)
 #### Create a user with the necessary permissions and credentials